Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Random matrix theory

 which can be written as $\M{Φ}^{\rm ref} = \M A · \M A^T$, where the dot ($·$) means the contraction over one inner index.
 The matrix $\M A$ in the relation \eqref{eq:AAT} can be interpreted as it follows.
 Its index $a$ enumerates degrees of freedom, while its index $k$ enumerates bonds with the positive-definite quadratic potential energy

-Each bond may involve several degrees of freedom, and the number and positions of non-zero elements in the matrix $\M A$ depend on the type of interaction between atoms in an amorphous solid \cite{Beltukov-boson-peak-various-2016}.
-Thus $\M A$ is a rectangular matrix of size $N_{\rm dof} \times N_{\rm b}$, where $N_{\rm dof} = d \verythinspace N$ is the number of degrees of freedom, and $N_{\rm b}$ is the number of bonds.
+Each bond may involve several degrees of freedom, and the number and positions of nonzero elements in the matrix $\M A$ depend on the type of interaction between atoms in an amorphous solid \cite{Beltukov-boson-peak-various-2016}.
+Thus $\M A$ is a rectangular matrix of size $N_{\rm dof} \times N_{\rm b}$, where $N_{\rm dof} = d \thin N$ is the number of degrees of freedom, and $N_{\rm b}$ is the number of bonds.
 For the further analysis, we reserve indices $a$ and $b$ to enumerate degrees of freedom and indices $k$ and $l$ to enumerate bonds.
+The structure of Eqs.~(\ref{eq:AAT}) and (\ref{eq:Uk}) is universal for mechanically stable systems.
+If certain bonds exhibit negative-definite (and thus unstable) quadratic potential energy, it is always possible to construct an alternative combination of bonds that is stable, see Appendix~\ref{app:pot} for further details.

 The presence of disorder in atomic arrangements leads to the random nature of the matrix $\M A$.
-Therefore, to describe the amorphous state, one can assume that the non-zero matrix elements $A_{ak}$ are random numbers.
-Following the paper \cite{Conyuh-effective-elastic-moduli-2023}, we consider the Gaussian random numbers $A_{ak}$ with zero mean and covariance
+Therefore, to describe the amorphous state, one can assume that the nonzero matrix elements $A_{ak}$ are random numbers.
+Following the paper \cite{Conyuh-effective-elastic-moduli-2023}, we consider correlated Gaussian random numbers $A_{ak}$ with zero mean and covariance

 For such a random matrix $\M A$, ensemble of matrices $\M{Φ}^{\rm ref} = \M A · \M A^T$ forms a correlated Wishart ensemble.